 What is your business model and how will your customers find you?

-Investors and VCs in particular want to back the winning horse which is why investors will want to know why you, your co-founder and your founding team members are the winning team to back.
+Investors will want to know why you/ co-founders and your founding team members are the winning team to back.
 Investors will want to know why your management team's experience and track record will give them a competitive advantage over your competitors.
 Investors will also want to know how you attract top talent and incentivise them with stock options.

 How healthy are your financials?

 Startups operate at a loss which is why investors will want to understand your financials to determine how their money will be spent and how it will help accelerate the growth of the business.
 During the due diligence phase, investors will be interested in metrics around your burn rate, cash flow and profitability in order to justify the amount you raise and ultimately the valuation of your business.
 Investors may also ask about capitalisation tables to determine the stakes in the business and long-term outlook.

 If your market is big enough, your solution and team the right ones and your financials make sense, the last important question investors will ask is your long term vision for the company.
 For example, you might be proving the case of your solution in one domain or market to expand it to others which are more attractive.